MarkhamLee/internet-and-iot-data-platform/README.md

 * **Eclipse-Mosquito:** for the MQTT broker that will receive messages from IoT/Smart Devices
 * **Docker:** to run nearly everything, save a few things I might deploy directly on a device as a Linux service.
 Used **Portainer** to manage, configure and deploy containers from images stored in my private Docker Repo.
 * **Node-Red:** to manage the incoming MQTT messages, data transformation of MQTT messages and then writing the data to InfluxDB
+* **Slack:** is used for alerting and monitoring, in particular alerts when any part of a pipeline or scheduled task fails in Airflow, and general alerting and monitoring for IoT/Smart Device related items.
+E.g., a data write to InfluxDB fails for Weather data or an air quality sensor or smart plug isn't responding.
 * The **Zigbee2MQTT library** plus a **Sonoff Zigbee USB Dongle** to receive data from Zigbee enabled IoT devices and then send it off as MQTT messages.
 This allows me to use a wide variety of smart home devices and/or IoT sensors without having to purchase extra hubs or other smart home devices just to use the sensors.
 Instead, I can instead connect directly to each device and run custom code/solutions to ingest the data.
 * Where possible using code libraries like **Python-Kasa for TP Link Kasa devices** to connect to IoT and Smart Devices directly.
 * **GPIO and USB** based sensors and smart devices connected to Raspberry Pis single board computers and/or similar devices like Orange Pi or Libre Computer devices.